flintlib/flint/doc/source/building.rst

 passing ``CC=full_path_to_compiler``, etc., to FLINT's configure.

-CMake build
+CMake build for Windows users
 -------------------------------------------------------------------------------

+For Windows users, we also provide a way to install FLINT using CMake.
+Note, however, that FLINT's CMake script only exists to provide Windows users a way to install FLINT.
+For UNIX-type systems, please use Autotools along with GNU Make instead, as described at the top of this page.

-If you wish to install FLINT with CMake, simply type:
+If you wish to install FLINT with CMake on Windows, simply type:

 .. code-block:: bash